-Many children will need to take medicines during the day at some time during their time in school.
+- Many children will need to take medicines during the day at some time during their time in school.
 This will usually be for a short period only, perhaps to finish a course of antibiotics or to apply a lotion.
 To allow staff to do this will minimise the time that they need to be absent.
-However such medicines should only be taken to school where it would be detrimental to a child's health if it were not administered during the school day.

-- Parents are asked to take their child to the doctor before returning them to the setting; we can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease - Where children have been prescribed antibiotics for an infectious illness or complaint, we ask parents to keep them at home for 48 hours before returning to the setting - After diarrhoea, we ask parents keep children home for 48 hours following the last episode - Some activities, such as sand and water play, and self-serve snacks where there is a risk of cross-contamination may be suspended for the duration of any outbreak. - We have a list of excludable diseases and current exclusion times.
-The full list is obtainable from - www.hpa.org.uk/webc/HPAwebFile/HPAweb\C/1194947358374 and includes common childhood illnesses such as measles.
+However, such medicines should only be taken to school where it would be detrimental to a child's health if it were not administered during the school day. - Parents are asked to take their child to the doctor before returning them to the - setting; we can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease - Where children have been prescribed antibiotics for an infectious illness or complaint, we ask parents to adhere the attendance policy regarding sickness and absence - After diarrhoea, we ask parents to adhere the attendance policy regarding sickness and absence - Some activities, such as sand and water play, and self-serve snacks where there is a risk of cross-contamination may be suspended for the duration of any outbreak. - We have a list of excludable diseases and current exclusion times.
+The full list is obtainable from www.hpa.org.uk/web/HPAwebFile/HPAweb C/1194947358374 and includes common childhood illnesses such as measles.